luckyeric666/calculator/README.md

 #Calculator Coding Task

 A RPN Calculator
-Will only know operators of +,-,*,/,sqrt,undo,clear Will arithmetic to scale of 15
+Will only know operations of +,-,*,/,sqrt,undo,clear,numbers Will arithmetic to scale of 15
 Will display numbers to scale of 10
 Will stop if meet unknown, insufficient params, or empty calculator

+Demoed bdd test with minimal codes and testing logics Demoed sqrt to high scale
+Demoed using Command pattern in Spring way

 #Running the code